Tics & Tourette Syndrome

 - Pimozide requires ECG monitoring for QTc prolongation — contraindicated with CYP3A4 inhibitors.

-- Botulinum toxin reduces both the tic AND the premonitory urge — unique dual benefit.
+- Botulinum toxin may reduce both the tic and premonitory urge in some patients — potential dual benefit for focal tics.

 Secondary Tics